- Does your setup meet the system requirements?

 When you create a new Stage Agenda item, you will be presented with four broadcast type options:

-This is what we typically think of when it comes to online events.
+Live Broadcasts are what we typically think of when it comes to online events.
 This broadcast type allows users to stream live videos and communicate with audiences in realtime.
-It also allows speakers to interact with audiences through polls and Q&A sessions.
+Additionally you may also incorporate slides and prerecorded videos during a Live broadcast.

 Simulive broadcasts are made up entirely of prerecorded content and do not allow for live video or audience interaction.
 The advantage to this broadcast type is that it allows you to upload and schedule when content is played during your event, creating the illusion of a live event without you actually having to be present for it.